How has salary transparency affected you? We want to hear your story

 Employers and workers alike may find it both empowering and emotionally jarring to unmask this information.

 Now, we want to hear from you.
 How has the salary transparency affected you?
-Do you see this as change as a positive or negative?
+Do you see change as a positive or negative?

 Fill out the form below and an NPR reporter might reach out to you regarding your responses.